 This next picture shows our wet and wrinkly firstborn and two caterpillars that had attached themselves to the bird bath the night before.
 After the caterpillars attach themselves, they assume a J position and then rest for several hours before going into chrysalis.

-Several minutes go by and the next picture shows the wings drying out and inflating.
+Several minutes go by and the next picture shows the wings are drying out and inflating.

 The yellow in the background is the tropical milkweed blooms.

 An hour or so later the caterpillar begins an up-and-down rhythmic motion and starts the process of going into chrysalis.
 In the next pic you can see the caterpillar has straightened out some, and the little bit of green showing down by the antennae is where the striped outer skin is beginning to split.